storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap sqlite storage adapter (core version)
+# Cordova/PhoneGap sqlite storage adapter (XXX version)

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows 8.1(+)/Windows Phone 8.1(+), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows 10 UWP (Universal Windows Platform), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-License for Android and Windows 8.1(+)/Windows Phone 8.1(+) versions: MIT or Apache 2.0
+License for Android and Windows versions: MIT or Apache 2.0

 License for iOS version: MIT only

-This version branch contains the source code for the Android, iOS, and Windows 8.1(+)/Windows Phone 8.1(+) versions.
+This version branch contains the source code for the Android, iOS, and Windows versions.
 This version branch does not contain any libraries or source code from www.sqlite.org.

 NOTE (TBD): no Circle CI or Travis CI is setup for this version branch.